 In 1895, the Nebraska Prohibition Party nominated Anna R. Woodbey to become a Regent of the University of Nebraska.
 In a backhanded compliment, the North Platte Semi-Weekly Tribune of October 11, 1895 said, “It may not be generally known that Mrs. Anna R. Woodbey, one of the prohibition nominees of the state university is a colored woman, yet such is a fact.
 She is a woman possessing an excellent education, and if elected, which of course she will not be, would fill the position with credit.”
 That same year, she was elected the secretary of the Nebraska Prohibition Party, which was their lead role.

-Starting in 1897, Annie R. Woodbey was referred to as the minister of Ebenezer Baptist Church, located at 627 North 27th Street, and conducted revival meetings in Jefferson Square in 1900.
+Starting in 1897, Annie R. Woodbey was referred to as the minister of Ebenezer Baptist Church, located at 627 North 27th Street.
+She and her husband were also attributed with preaching at Mt.
+Pisgah Baptist Church in the late 1890s, and she conducted revival meetings in Jefferson Square in 1900.

 Thanks to Charles Holm for inspiring this article.

 - Download this article as a PDF »

 - A Timeline of Race and Racism in Omaha